Atlantic Terminal

 Atlantic Terminal (formerly Flatbush Avenue) is the westernmost commuter rail terminal on the Long Island Rail Road's (LIRR) Atlantic Branch, located at Flatbush Avenue and Atlantic Avenue in Downtown Brooklyn, New York City.
 It is the primary terminal for the West Hempstead Branch, and a peak-hour terminal for some trains on the Hempstead Branch, Far Rockaway Branch, Port Jefferson Branch, Ronkonkoma Branch, and the Babylon Branch; most other service is provided by frequent shuttles to Jamaica station.
 The terminal is located in the City Terminal Zone, the LIRR's Zone 1, and thus part of the CityTicket program.
+The station is announced as Atlantic Terminal Brooklyn on trains.

 History

 19th century

 The station was originally named Brooklyn in 1852, twenty years after the line was established as the Brooklyn and Jamaica Railroad, and was not originally a terminus.
 The original terminus was South Ferry, via the now shuttered Cobble Hill Tunnel.
 When LIRR subsidiary New York and Jamaica Railroad built a new line between Hunter's Point and Jamaica in 1861, the main line was relocated there, and the line was abandoned west of East New York, in compliance with Brooklyn's ban on steam railroads.
 West of East New York, the tracks were taken over by horse car lines.

 The Brooklyn station designation was replaced by the Flatbush Avenue station on July 2, 1877.
 That same summer local Atlantic Avenue rapid transit trains began to stop there on August 13.
 The old depot was renovated between July–August 1878, when it began serving the Brooklyn, Flatbush and Coney Island Railroad.
 It was rebuilt again in June 1880.
 The headquarters for the Long Island Express Company was installed there in 1882, and gave the station a series of tracks that would later be known as the "EX Yard."
 In 1888, the Union Elevated Railway built an elevated railway line and station that connected to the LIRR station called the Atlantic Avenue station.
 The Union Elevated eventually became part of the Brooklyn-Manhattan Transit Corporation.
 Further rebuilding took place again in 1893.